 Acupuncture is a technique in which specific acupuncture points on the body are stimulated by inserting a thin needle through the skin.
 It is used for treatment of various symptoms and diseases ranging from nausea to insomnia and dates back over 3000 years.
 There have been extensive studies conducted on acupuncture, especially for back and neck pain, osteoarthritis/knee pain, and headache.
 However, researchers are only beginning to understand the effects of acupuncture for various other health conditions.
 Acupuncture is considered a safe therapy when performed by an experienced, well-trained practitioner using sterile single use needles.
 Ask me about your specific condition and see if acupuncture is right for you!

-Common Conditions Proven to Respond to Acupuncture:
+Common Conditions that Respond to Acupuncture:

 Anxiety, Depression, Stress, Insomnia, PTSD (Post Traumatic Stress Disorder), Addictions

 Acute sinusitis, Acute rhinitis, Common Cold, Acute Tonsillitis

 Acute bronchitis, Bronchial asthma (most effective in children and in patients without complicating diseases)

 Toothache, Post Extraction Pain, Gingivitis, Acute and Chronic Pharyngitis

 Spasms of the esophagus, Hiccough, Acute and chronic gastritis, Gastric hyperacidity, Chronic duodenal ulcer (pain relief), Acute duodenal ulcer (without complications), Acute and chronic colitis, Acute bacillary dysentery, Constipation, Diarrhea, IBS